somedatapacket/docs.humio.com/content/configuration/authentication/auth0.md

 }
 ```

-If you configure `AUTH0_ROLES_KEY=https://auth0-example.humio.com/roles` (in Humio) and add this _Auth0 Rule_ in the Auth0 dashboard, the the assighed roles are transferred to humio in the AWT token.
+The attribute `https://auth0-example.humio.com/roles` in this example is the user-configurable attribute that will hold the Auth0 roles.
+If you configure `AUTH0_ROLES_KEY=https://auth0-example.humio.com/roles` (in Humio) and add the above _Auth0 Rule_ in the Auth0 dashboard, the the assighed roles are transferred to humio in the AWT token and are made available to humio.

 There are several way to apply these Auth0 roles in humio.

-- Create roles in Auth0 named `view.member`, `view.admin`, ... for relevant views/repos in Humio will control access rights directly.
+- Create roles in Auth0 named `view.member`, `view.admin`, where `view` is the name of an actual view or repo in Humio, which will allow users to be member or admins in Humio.
+For instance, if a user is added to `humio.member`, then she can see the contents of the `humio` repository.
 - Alternatively (if more detailed permissions are desired),  Group/repo appings can be [defined in a separate file]({{< ref "/configuration/authentication/role-based-auth.md#setting-up-authorization-rules-from-a-file" >}}).

 Either way, it usually makes sense to also define these options in humio as also [described on this page]({{< ref "/configuration/authentication/role-based-auth.md" >}}).
+IF `AUTO_CREATE_USER_ON_SUCCESSFUL_LOGIN` is not set, then users must already have been created before hand inside Humio's UI.

 ```
 AUTO_CREATE_USER_ON_SUCCESSFUL_LOGIN=true
 AUTO_UPDATE_GROUP_MEMBERSHIPS_ON_SUCCESSFUL_LOGIN=true
 ```

+The property `AUTO_UPDATE_GROUP_MEMBERSHIPS_ON_SUCCESSFUL_LOGIN` controls that group membershi rules in Humio are transferred upon login.

+> When deleting a user in Auth0 and/or changing access rights in Auth0, those are not reflected until the user logs into Humio again.